 The Android and iOS companion app have terrible reviews.
 While the design is ugly and it has an annoying quirk, I think those reviews are a little harsh.
 Lower your expectations a bit, and you’ll be happy enough with its functionality.

 The key thing to remember?
-Turn off mobile data before trying to connect to the camera’s Wi-Fi network.
+If you’re having trouble connecting to the camera’s Wi-Fi network, try turning off mobile data on your phone first.
 There’s no mention of this in the app or elsewhere, which would probably have avoided many of the bad reviews.

 Basic tasks like switching modes and starting/stopping recording work fine, and you can change some (not all) of the settings from the app.
-You can also download photos and videos to your phone or tablet, as long as you select each file individually — there’s no “select all” option.
+You can also download photos and videos to your phone or tablet, as long as you select each file individually.
+Oddly, there’s no “select all” option.

 I won’t be anywhere near a beach until the end of the year, so headed somewhere a little closer to home to test the camera’s water resistance.
 Quite literally, in fact: I put the camera in its case, set it up about three feet from my front door, and unloaded several litres of water on top of it.